All-in-one Graph-based Indexing for Hybrid Search on GPUs: Introduction

-To address these challenges, we propose {\sf Allan-Poe}, a unified and flexible graph-based hybrid index accelerated by GPUs.
-Our solution integrates dense, sparse, full-text, and knowledge graph-based retrieval through an isolated heterogeneous edge storage mechanism.
-This design supports any combination of retrieval paths without requiring index reconstruction or sacrificing efficiency.
-We create a Unified Semantic Metric Space that fuses multiple vector representations from diverse retrieval paths into a single similarity metric, with theoretical proof demonstrating its effectiveness for arbitrary fusion weights.
-To achieve efficient hybrid index construction, we develop a GPU-accelerated indexing pipeline featuring: (1) a warp-level hybrid distance computation kernel optimizing both dense and sparse operations parallelized on GPUs; (2) RNG-IP joint pruning that maintains search quality while reducing index complexity by combining Relative Neighborhood Graph (RNG) and Inner Product (IP) neighbor pruning; (3) keyword-aware neighbor recycling that preserves keyword search functionality by efficiently recycling the pruned neighbors to ensure keyword-based navigation on the index; and (4) logical edge augmentation that integrates the entity-level knowledge graph edges into the document-level hybrid index.
-To deliver a high-accuracy and high-throughput search service, we design a dynamic query framework on GPUs, incorporating: (1) dynamic heterogeneous edges loading for efficient traversal on the hybrid index; and (2) entity-document joint traversal for knowledge graph integration.
+To address these challenges, we propose {\sf Allan-Poe}, a unified and flexible graph-based hybrid index accelerated by GPUs. {\sf Allan-Poe} is built upon a unified lexical-semantic metric space, a framework that fuses diverse vector representations into a cohesive similarity metric, supporting retrieval under arbitrary fusion weights.
+To support this framework, we design an isolated heterogeneous edge storage mechanism that seamlessly integrates dense, sparse, and full-text retrieval, while optionally accommodating logic structures from knowledge graphs.
+To achieve efficient hybrid index construction, we develop a GPU-accelerated indexing pipeline featuring: (1) a warp-level hybrid distance computation kernel optimizing both dense and sparse operations parallelized on GPUs; (2) RNG-IP joint pruning that maintains search quality while reducing index complexity by combining Relative Neighborhood Graph (RNG) and Inner Product (IP) neighbor pruning; (3) keyword-aware neighbor recycling that preserves keyword search functionality by efficiently recycling the pruned neighbors to ensure keyword-based navigation on the index; and (4) an optional logical edge augmentation module that integrates the entity-level knowledge graph into the document-level hybrid index for complex queries.
+To deliver a high-performance search service, we design a dynamic query framework on GPUs that decouples computation from storage, supporting any combination of retrieval paths at runtime without requiring index reconstruction.
+The framework also incorporates: (1) dynamic heterogeneous edges loading for efficient traversal on the index; and (2) entity-document joint traversal for knowledge graph integration.

-In summary, this paper makes the following contributions. \begin{itemize} \item We analyze the limitations of existing retrieval paradigms and derive a set of design principles for effective and flexible hybrid indexes (\S~\ref{sec:preliminaries}). \item We integrate multi-path retrieval into a unified semantic metric space, demonstrating its capability to handle fused distances with arbitrary weights.
-Based on this foundation, we design a hybrid index that supports any combination of retrieval paths without requiring reconstruction (\S~\ref{sec:hybridindex}). \item We propose an efficient GPU-accelerated framework for index construction and query processing.
-This framework enhances the inner product neighbors search, optimizes the hybrid distance calculation, and seamlessly integrates semantic and logical similarities (\S~\ref{sec:cons_and_search}). \item We conduct comprehensive experiments on 6 real-world datasets, demonstrating that {\sf Allan-Poe} achieves superior performance compared to state-of-the-art methods (\S~\ref{sec:experiments}). \end{itemize}